Dismissal during pregnancy, or maternity, adoption or shared parental leave

 If an employer has a fair reason to dismiss a pregnant employee, then they may be able to dismiss without giving rise to claims outlined above.
 There are specific rules that are in place and additional obligations for redundancy during pregnancy, maternity leave and on return from maternity leave.

 A pregnant woman can be fairly dismissed if the main reason for dismissal is a fair reason and is unconnected to her pregnancy.
-If the reason for dismissal is related to her pregnancy, this is likely to amount to unfair dismissal and discrimination.
+If the reason for dismissal is related to her pregnancy, this is likely to amount to unfair dismissal (and likely to be automatically unfair) and discrimination.

 Examples of reasons related to pregnancy include illness or sick leave taken due to pregnancy, time off needed for antenatal appointments, or poor performance due to pregnancy-related fatigue.